scovitin-vsevolod/drupal.boilerplate.8/README.md

 * change in settings.php file_public_path to sites/default/files
 * Set your staging server url in /admin/config/system/stage_file_proxy
 * Make changes in .travis.yml according to your project (more info in .travis.yml)
+* Remove or change behat example features for boilerplate project after you start customizing your project.

 ## Pre-requisites for local development
 * have your ssh key authorized on your project server in order to make db sync